represent-rs/php-clickstack/README.md

 Simply activate NewRelic in the CloudBees application configuration tab.

-#### Restart and stop functions

-If your instance doesn't respond anymore or if Apache is in a bad state, you can try issuing an apache restart (or respectively stop) with:

-    app:instance:invoke MY_APP -cs restart -i INSTANCE_ID

 #### PHP Mail function

 This stack supports the PHP mail() function which goes through our partner SendGrid.